-Vohra, K. et al. Global mortality from outdoor fine particle pollution generated by fossil fuel combustion: Results from GEOS-Chem.
-Environ.
-Res.
-195, 110754 (2021).
+Vohra K. et al. (2021) 'Global mortality from outdoor fine particle pollution generated by fossil fuel combustion: Results from GEOS-Chem.'
+Environmental.
+Research.
+Volume 195, pages 110754.

-Published March 18, 2021
+Published March 18th, 2021

 Children are increasingly at risk of prematurely dying from respiratory infections.
-A recent study from the University of Birmingham, University of Leicester and Harvard University estimated that 7.2% of respiratory deaths in children under the age of 5 can be attributed to PM2.5-related fossil fuel burning.
+A recent study from the University of Birmingham, University of Leicester and Harvard University estimated that 7.2% of respiratory deaths in children under the age of five can be attributed to PM2.5-related fossil fuel burning.

 PM2.5 is the airborne particulate matter derived from burning coal, petrol and diesel, and it has been previously identified as a source of air pollution.
-This study published in 2021 assessed the health impact of fossil fuel burning using GEOS-Chem, a satellite simulator used to estimate the number of related premature deaths due to global exposure of PM2.5 from data collected in 2012.
+This study published in 2021 assessed the health impact of fossil fuel burning using GEOS-Chem, a satellite simulator used to estimate the number of related premature deaths due to global exposure to PM2.5 from data collected in 2012.

 Fossil fuels have been historically identified as contributors to disease and death.
 According to research by the World Health Organisation (WHO), exposure to low levels of air pollution is a major cause of global disease.
-In 2015, exposure to PM2.5 caused 4.2% death of total deaths; 59% of these affected Asia alone.
+In 2015, exposure to PM2.5 caused 4.2% of total deaths; 59% of these affected Asia alone.

-Interestingly, Europe was identified as having the largest proportion of child mortality in relation to to fossil fuel pollution by 13.6%, thus, there is a clear need to tackle this problem at a local level.
+Interestingly, Europe was identified as having the largest proportion of child mortality in relation to fossil fuel pollution by 13.6%, thus, there is a clear need to tackle this problem at a local level.

 In 2012, India and China were shown to be the biggest contributors to PM2.5 in the atmosphere.
 North America and Europe were also shown to be significant contributors, the latter found to be adding to the pollution of the North African coastline.
 The study estimated that globally 10.2 million premature deaths annually are attributable to fossil fuel combustion, which would be the equivalent of 21.5% of all deaths annually.

 The solution to this problem is clearly the reduction of an over-reliance on fossil fuels.
-Fossil fuel burning is not the only source of pollution which affects human health, but is far more controllable compared to natural sources , such as wildfire smoke.
+Fossil fuel burning is not the only source of pollution that affects human health, but is far more controllable compared to natural sources , such as wildfire smoke.

 The data in this study reflects global fossil fuel combustion in 2012, since then, China has applied measures to decrease fossil fuel emissions.
-These reductions led to a 30–50% decline in PM2.5 from 2013 to 2018, which has led to a drop in premature deaths from 10.2 million to 8.7 million annually.
+These reductions led to a 30%–50% decline in PM2.5 from 2013 to 2018, which has led to a drop in premature deaths - from 10.2 million to 8.7 million annually.

-It is evident that government policies aimed at reducing fossil fuel combustion have a real-life impact in the reduction of premature deaths.
+It is evident that government policies aimed at reducing fossil fuel combustion have a real-life impact on the reduction of premature deaths.
 This evidence shows the benefits of investing in greener and alternative energy sources.

-Featured Image: Ron Wolf | Flickr / M Anamul Rezwan / pixabay
+Featured Image: Ron Wolf | Flickr / M Anamul Rezwan | Pixabay